hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-1.md

   in (x1, x2)
 ```

-The only requirement that indentation inside the `let` block is on the same level, otherwise this can cause syntax and compilation errors.
+The only requirement is that indentation inside the `let` block is on the same level.
+Otherwise this can cause syntax and compilation errors.

 The `let .. in` construct can also be used to define local functions.
 In the previous section we defined a function `factorial5` with the helper function: